markhazlewood/HubSpotPythonQuickStart/README.md

 1. If you are running the app for the first time, the app will open your browser and ask to connect to your HubSpot CRM.

-> Log in with your user account (if needed) and select the CRM account to use with your app.
+> Log in with your user account (if needed) and, if you have multiple CRM accounts, select the account to use with your app.

-2. Click the Accept button.
+2. Click the `Grant Access` button.

 3. Your app will continue automatically, and you may close the window/tab.